 - Show access list: This is used for displaying the access list of a specific device.
 But it will never give detail information about the interface for which the access list actually applied.

-- Show ip interface: It provides detail access list information with interface details and access list of a specific user on that interface.
+- Show ip interface: It provides detail access list information with interface details and an access list of a specific user on that interface.

 2. Show neighbor detail of cdp

 2. Show interface trunk: This CCNA command provides information of entire trunk ports configured on that specific device.
-It provides details information of which port can be used for this specific trunk ports on that device and expecting details of VLAN who can pass through this specific trunk.
+It provides detailed information of which port can be used for this specific trunk ports on that device and expecting details of VLAN who can pass through this specific trunk.

 Tips and Tricks

 2. Cisco Buffer tuning: This is one of the critical parts of tuning the device performance.
-Some of the case, where some hang running buffer utilized entire memory space, so network engineer needs to ensure clearing buffer spaces immediate effect for better performance.
+Some of the case where some hang running buffer utilized entire memory space, so network engineer needs to ensure clearing buffer spaces immediate effect for better performance.